Spacii-AN/rustodia/README.md

 ## Configuration

+> **📝 Configuration File**: All configuration is done by editing `pt-macro.py`.
+Open this file in any text editor to customize keybinds and timing settings.

 ### Warframe Settings
 **IMPORTANT**: Before using the macro, ensure this setting is OFF in Warframe:
 - `Melee with Fire Weapon Input` → **OFF**